SiarheiBarysenka/inter-component-phase-speech-enhancement-demo/index.md

 - [Male speech in factory noise (SNR = 10 dB)](#male-speech-in-factory-noise-snr--10-db)

 For each speech-in-noise record, we consider two enhancement scenarios:
-- Phase-only enhancement
+- Phase-only enhancement;
-- Combined magnitude & phase enhancement
+- Combined magnitude & phase enhancement.

 For phase enhancement, we consider the bi-phase smoothing schemes to estimate the bi-phase at harmonics followed by Fourier phase recovery schemes to compute enhanced harmonic phases from estimated bi-phase.
 - Bi-phase smoothing schemes